-Students must present the content of the reading assignment synthesized in a clear and structured way: highlighting key information and data as well as presenting logical connections between them.
+Students must present their speeches without reading a script!
+No PowerPoint or any other presentation tool is required.
+The content of the speech must reflect the student's readings and research in the actual topic required for the given week.
+The content of the speech must be a synthesis of various sources (scientific journal articles, documentary films, etc.) in a clear and structured way: highlighting key information and data as well as presenting logical connections between the used data and resources.
 The submitted speech must represent the student's thorough understanding of the content and the problem area discussed in the reading assignment.